 Public safety should be the number one priority of government.
 Safe neighborhoods are essential to everything from raising kids, starting a business, and participating in civic life.
 As lawmakers, we must do everything in our power to give law enforcement professionals the tools they need to make our streets safe.Learn what House Republicans are doing to protect our communities

-Washington state has been living under the governor's COVID-19 emergency declaration for more than two years.
+Washington state was under the governor's COVID-19 emergency declaration for more than two and a half years.
 This fact has highlighted the urgent need for emergency powers reform.
 No one person should wield so much power in our republican form of government.See what my colleagues and I are doing to hold government accountable

 Parents deserve a say in their children’s education and have a right to know what is being taught in the classroom.
 They should also be empowered to choose the educational path that best fits their child's needs.Learn what House Republicans are doing to help families succeed